 Resources and support

-- Download the MyQuitBuddy app to help you quit smoking.
+- Download the MyQuitBuddy app

 - Help to quit (ACT)